-Prerequisite: CHEM 1B with a grade of "C" or better Transferable to CSU/UC
+Prerequisite: CHEM 1B with a grade of "C" or better

 Designed for students planning professional school studies in health and life sciences.
 A rigorous, in-depth presentation of basic principles with emphasis on stereochemistry and spectroscopy and preparations and reactions of aromatic and nonaromatic hydrocarbons, haloalkanes, alcohols and ethers.
 Reactions include Sn1, Sn2, E1 and E2.